Orders of Service

 First Reading

-Reader: A reading from the prophet Isaiah.
+Reader: A reading from the book of Exodus.

 Reader: The word of the Lord.